Andrey Yatskin: Teaching and scientific activity

-In 2007, he defended his dissertation on the topic "Legal regulation of administrative reform in modern Russia" at the Institute of State and Law of the Russian Academy of Sciences, becoming a candidate of legal sciences.

-Since 2007, he has been teaching at the National Research University Higher School of Economics, as an associate professor at the Department of Business Law of the Faculty of Law.
+In 2007, he defended his dissertation on the topic "Legal regulation of administrative reform in modern Russia" at the Institute of State and Law of the Russian Academy of Sciences becoming a candidate of legal sciences.
+Since 2007, he has been teaching at the National Research University Higher School of Economics as an associate professor at the Department of Business Law of the Faculty of Law.

+Sanctions

+He was sanctioned by the UK government on 15 March 2022 in relation to the Russo-Ukrainian War.